 It has long been held that appropriate sensations had positive effects, that colours or musical notes, when properly chosen, gave pleasurable harmonies.
 Early in the 20th century, Professor Rimington suspected there may be "some common foundation or organic basis in nerve structure, or in mental constitution for receiving both colour and musical impressions".
 He supplied his own common law for vision and hearing, with a colour-music code for use on the colour organ.
 It was based on a correspondence between their vibrations, a not unusual presumption.
 After all, light (and its colours) were considered to travel in waves through an imaginary aether, just as sound waves moved through the air.
 An invisible world, in constant orderly motion, had become a scientific reality in the 1860s, when James Clerk Maxwell formulated the electro-magnetic field.
 Who knew what else was out there - the spirits of the dead? a fourth dimension? a universal consciousness?
 Even today, attempts to explain puzzling physical phenomena can give rise to all-embracing philosophies, couched in the mystic language of vibrations.
 That colour could accommodate spiritual interpretations, as well as convey decorative feelings, was an idea that sat easily with Roy De Maistre.
 His colour-music code was intended for the wider purpose, as is clear from his speech at the opening of the "Colour in Art" show of 1919:

 "What is colour?
-Many accept it unquestioningly.
-A few, I believe, are unconscious of its presence.
-For others, it constitutes an aesthetic pleasure or an interesting scientific phenomena - the result of light vibrations acting upon the optic nerves.
-But there are many for whom colour means far more than this.
-To them, it brings the conscious realization of the deepest underlying principles in nature, and in it they find deep and lasting happiness.
-For those people, it constitutes the very song of life and is, as it were, the spiritual speech of every living thing."
+Many accept it unquestioningly - a few, I believe, are almost unconscious of its presence - for others, it constitutes an aesthetic pleasure or an interesting scientific phenomenon - the result of light vibrations acting upon their optic nerves.
+But there are many for whom Colour means far more than this - to them, it brings the conscious realization of the deepest underlying principles in nature, and in it they find deep and lasting happiness - for those people, it constitutes the very song of life and is, as it were, the spiritual speech of every living thing."

 De Maistre's exhibited work included five colour schemes for interiors (in collaboration with Lloyd Rees), elaborating ideas he had developed while designing therapeutic colour interiors for psychiatric hospitals.
 His passion for colour music, that saw him creating spectral keyboards (in association with Adrien Verbrugghen), culminated in the colour-music charts he put on display.
 With these coded arrangements, he attempted to supply a working system, to mathematically calculate colour harmony.
 Teaching at Sydney's Royal Art Society in 1913, Anthony Datillo Rubbo expressed similar concerns.
 He emphasised the interpretive role of the mind, maintaining that colour was in fact an internal sensation caused by light impressions received through the eyes and transferred to the brain.
 He acknowledged that colour effect was caused by light waves, as science described, but like the more painterly Goethe, he held that local colours were chiefly illusory.
 Rubbo's theories influenced several of his students to revolutionize their use of colour - the bright, sumptuous palettes of Grace Cossington-Smith and Roland Wakelin are due in part to his tutelage.
 Wakelin in turn had a liberating influence on Roy De Maistre, his co-exhibitor in 1919, though De Maistre's interests extended far beyond the confines of art school theory.